You don’t have to carry this alone

 • How do I carry this forward without being defined by it?

-Loss can reshape identity, relationships, and your sense of direction.
-These questions do not require quick answers.
-They require careful attention and time.
+Loss can reshape your sense of identity, your relationships, and your sense of direction.
+These questions don’t require quick answers.
+They need time, patience, and a space where they can be held gently.

 Frequently Asked Questions